Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Constructing or with moving frames

-Then, discontinuous geometry-aligned moving frames can be conveniently obtained from LOCAL moving frames.
-The first step is to replace $\mathbf{e}_3$ with $\mathbf{k} / \| \mathbf{k} \|$.
-The second step is to project $\mathbf{e}_1$ and $\mathbf{e}_2$ onto the new tangent space which has $\mathbf{k} / \| \mathbf{k} \|$ as $\mathbf{e}_3$.
+Deriving the differential operator $\nabla^{0}$ defined on the original domain is also conveniently obtained by using moving frames.
+The only adjustment needed from LOCAL moving frames is to align $\mathbf{e}^3$ along the surface normal vector of the original domain $\Omega^0$ and reorthornomalize the frames.
+The first step is to replace the third frame $\mathbf{e}^3$ with the unit surface normal vector of $\Omega^0$, or $\mathbf{k} / \| \mathbf{k} \|$.
+The second step is to project $\mathbf{e}^1$ and $\mathbf{e}^2$ onto the new tangent space to form a new orthonormal set $\mathbf{e}^i~1, \le i \le 3$.
 Another orthonormalization of the basis vectors creates a set of LOCAL moving frames without geometric approximation error.
-When the surface normal vector is the same as that of the sphere with unit length, we call it as \textit{LOCSPH} (short for LOCAL SPHERE) moving frames in this paper.
+When the surface normal vector is the same as that of a sphere with unit length, moving frames are called LOCSPH \textit{(short for LOCAL SPHERE)} moving frames in this paper.
+The third moving frame $\mathbf{e}^3$ of LOCSPH is the same as the surface normal vector of the sphere.
+However, major difference is that LOCSPH is discontinuous across the interfaces of elements, in contrast to the continuous spherical coordinate system.
+Consequently, no geometric singularity exists for LOCSPH.
+A quick summary of the three different moving frames is given in Table. \ref{Comparison}